 Our model contains 21 parameters (6 manifest variances, six manifest means, six factor loadings, two factor variances and one factor covariance), but each factor requires one identification constraint.
-Like in the common factor model above, we'll constrain one factor loading for each factor to a value of one.
+Like in the common factor model above, we will constrain one factor loading for each factor to a value of one.
 As such, this model contains 19 parameters.
 The means and covariance matrix for six observed variables contain 27 degrees of freedom, and thus our model contains 8 degrees of freedom.

 The data for the two factor model can be found in the myFAData files introduced in the common factor model.
-For this model, we'll select three x variables (x1-x3) and three y variables (y1-y3).
+For this model, we will select three x variables (x1-x3) and three y variables (y1-y3).d twoFactorMeans <- myFADataMeans[c(1:3,7:9)]